gavinelliott/blog/src/content/blog/creating-a-mentor-programme.md

 ---
 title: 'Creating a mentor programme'
-description: 'How to set up an effective mentorship program in your organization'
+description: 'How to set up an effective mentorship programme in your organisation.'
 pubDate: '2017-09-20'
 ---